Foam Buster – For Foaming Filaments

 Chemical or silicone anti-foamers don’t address the root cause of your foaming problem.
 Chemical defoamers can immediately provide a “band-aid” and cover up a foaming challenge, but can also cause side-effects, including nitrifier toxicity and unwanted sludge bulking.
 Additionally, chemical defoamers do not effectively control surfactant foams or address Nocardia.

 Foam Buster works with key characteristics of the bacteria in your wastewater plant to address the root causes of foam.
 Underperforming bacteria in your plant are boosted with Foam Buster’s micronutrient blend, which speeds up the filament degrading process.
 The good bacteria is further supported with specific micronutrients to encourage bacteria to produce biocatalysts that attack various types of grease molecules, like bacon grease and butter, in addition to filaments.
+The result: you reduce foam in wastewater.

 Your settling issues are addressed via the third component of Foam Buster: a carefully chosen blend of minerals, surface-tension depressants and buffering systems that address settling issues.
 This is achieved by reducing FOGs, fatty acids, surfactants and hard to address emulsion chemistries.